 Above are rare problems that can occur after cataract surgery in Calgary.
 However, these complications can be treated successfully with prompt medical attention.

 Your vision may be blurred for a while after you return to everyday activities following surgery.
 As your eye heals, it will need time to adjust and focus correctly.
 Our cataract surgery specialist will inform you when it is appropriate to drive again.

 If you have received an IOL, you may notice that colours are brighter as it is a clear lens, unlike your natural lens.
 After a few months, you will acclimate to your improved colour vision.
 Once your eye has fully healed, you may require new glasses or contact lenses.

 An IOL or intraocular lens is plastic, fabricated especially to replace your natural lens within your eye.
 This allows the focus of images with your retina, delivering an outstanding vision.

 Standard IOL: This lens type offers you clear vision at a specific distance.

 TORIC IOL: This lens type is designed to perform all the functions of the standard lens, in addition to correcting astigmatism in your eye.

 Multifocal IOL: This lens type has a variety of focusing attributes.
 It offers clear vision from close, intermediate, and far distances.

 Accommodative IOL: This lens type can move within your eye for clear vision at close, intermediate, and far distances.

-Your doctor will discuss the four types of IOL’s and determine which type suits your needs best.
+Your doctor for cataracts will discuss the four types of IOL’s and determine which type suits your needs best.